aktopia/elements/lib/src/markdown/latest-update.md

-### Latest Update - 23rd Nov 2023
+### Latest Update - 24th Nov 2023

 #### Product

-- Add more feedback with spinners when the image is loading and uploading.
+- The ability to delete an image from an issue.

 #### Engineering

-- Fix Issue location map initial render when there is just one location.
-- New automatic waiting UI for buttons
-- Use waiting UI for text editor posting buttons
+- All the backend work for deleting an image from an issue by an authorized user.

 ---

-#### What's Next

-##### Refining the issue image upload experience.

-- Mandatory caption for the issue
-- Ability to delete the image